 Just like using a portable SSD is an option, you can also go for a portable HDD (hard disk drive).
 As mentioned above, this will allow you to store and play only PS4 games but the biggest difference with the external SSD is the speed that will fall to 60MB/s - 160MB/s.
 However, this is undoubtedly the least expensive option.

-Difference between NVMe SSD, SSD, and HDD
+What is the difference between NVMe SSD, SSD, and HDD?

 If you have a hard time choosing between these three options, you may need to understand the difference between them.

 NVMe SSD stands for Non-Volatile Memory Express Solid State Drive.
 Thanks to the PCIe sockets - Peripheral Component Interconnect Express sockets - the NVMe SSD used in the PS5 can send up to 24 more data than the two previous consoles: PS4 and PS4 Pro.
 Also, they communicate directly with the system’s CPU.

 The second type of SSD is based on SATA - Serial Advanced Technology Attachment.
 Transferring data within a system with SATA SSDs is much slower than with NVMe SSD, hence the speed difference described above.
 An SSD uses interconnected flash-memory chips that don’t require power to retain the data.
 They have no physical moving parts.

 On the other hand, HDDs use mechanical platters, as well as a moving read/write head - this allows them to access data.
 This leads to longer loading times and delays between tasks, such as opening apps.